 1960 Fun Facts, Trivia, and History

-What are some fun facts, trivia, and major events from 1960?
+What are some fun facts, trivia, and history from 1960?
 For openers, Alfred Hitchcock’s Psycho was a box-office success, the term paparazzi originated, and Little Debbie Cream Pies appeared on grocery shelves for the first time.
 Chubby Checker popularized "The Twist," the last episode of The Howdy Doody Show aired on NBC, and the Summer Olympics were held in Rome.
 A McDonald’s hamburger was still 15¢, the Pittsburgh Pirates won the World Series, and the theme from A Summer Place was a number one song for nine weeks.

 In 1960, General Motors was America’s biggest company, John F. Kennedy was elected President, and a gallon of gas cost 31¢.
 Gunsmoke (CBS) was the top television show, Chicken a la King and Lipton Onion Soup dip were crowd-pleasers, and popular baby names were Michael and Lisa.

 Back in 1960, the minimum wage was $1.00, the average family income was $6,691.00, a new house cost $12,700.00, and the retail price for a gallon of gas averaged 31 cents.
 White bread was 12¢ a loaf, Kraft Miracle Whip cost 51¢ for a quart jar, and a six-pack of Pepsi cost 59¢.